radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/metadata/02-use-cases.md

 ## Adding new links between concepts

 It can be useful to store the information that an organization is in charge of an application.
-This information corresponds to a new link in Brainwave's data model.
+This information corresponds to a new link in Identity Analytics's data model.
 This link could then be used in the project, in detail pages or in reviews.

 ![Metadata use case 3](./images/metadata_use_case_3.png "Metadata use case 3")